 In some cases, your situation may not fall under the guidelines of government disability.
 In the case of your own fault or an illness, they won’t fall under Worker’s Compensation either, leaving you in a bind without any income.
 Private disability has guidelines that are often considered less stringent than government guidelines, but private insurers often process claims faster than government entities.

 Private Disability Claims

 Although they might be processed faster and could help in situations that aren’t covered by other types of providers, private disability claims can be more difficult to claim.
 Because these are often complicated claims where you are required to deal with insurance providers and adjusters, it’s often in your best interests to have a private disability lawyer in your corner to help.

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

 If you are in a situation where you may lose some of your income on a short-term or long-term basis, private disability claims may be the only way to keep afloat.
-We can help you with your private disability claim from the beginning to the end.
+Our Philadelphia disability lawyers can help you with your private disability claim from the beginning to the end.
 Call our PA offices at 215-515-2954 or our NJ offices at 609-557-3081 to schedule your free initial consultation.